myrestop/myflow-user-guide/README.md

 `Alt` is a magic hotkey, you can press it to refresh the result (if result support), or open the result context menu (if result has multi operations).

-In result list, press `Tab` to get the selected result suggestion text.
+In result list, you can press `Tab` to get the selected result suggestion text.

 #### Switch Pinned Keyword